mrtsmit/WLAN-VPN-PI/README.md

 Hardware Requirements:

 Option 1: A Raspberry Pi 3 with built-in Wi-Fi.
 Backhaul is possible via Ethernet or Wi-Fi (discouraged).
-If Wi-Fi is used a USB Wi-Fi dongle is required (see below).

-Option 2 (discouraged): A Raspberry Pi 1/2 (without built-in Wi-Fi).
+Option 2: A Raspberry Pi 1/2 (without built-in Wi-Fi).
 Apart from a Raspberry Pi, a USB Wi-Fi dongle is necessary.

-If Wi-Fi is used as a backhaul, a second Wi-Fi USB dongle is required.
-This option is STRONGLY discourages as hostapd of Raspbian Strech does not work reliably with external Wifi dongles over longer periods of time (EDIMAX EW-7811UN USB Wifi dongle).
+Note: If Wi-Fi is used as a backhaul for both options, an additional Wi-Fi USB dongle is required.
+This option is STRONGLY discouraged as concurrent use of 2 Wifis, one as AP and one as Client is not very stable (tested with an EDIMAX EW-7811UN USB Wifi dongle).

 Have a look at the project's wiki for installation and use instructions: